top of page

 McCurdy's was an important economic hub of the community when it closed, as all of the sardine canneries had already closed their doors.
 All but a couple of the sardine cannery buildings are gone.

-McCurdy's is not just the last site where the buildings of herring smoking - one of the most important industries of downcast Maine - are preserved, it also stands for some of the only buildings representing the working waterfronts of the region from a vanished era.
+McCurdy's is not just the last site where the buildings of herring smoking - one of the most important industries of downeast Maine - are preserved, it also stands for some of the only buildings representing the working waterfronts of the region from a vanished era.
 There used to be many different types of buildings along the Lubec waterfront.
 There were "coal pockets", lumber wharves, ship chandleries, boat building yards, sardine canneries, and of course the other smokehouses that at one time lined the waterfronts on all the Water Streets of Washington County towns.
 McCurdy's is truly the "last of the last".

 President